anthonyharrison/distro2SBOM/README.md

 When processing and validating licenses, the application will use a set of synonyms to attempt to map some license identifiers to the correct [SPDX License Identifiers](https://spdx.org/licenses/).
 However, the user of the tool is reminded that they should assert the quality of any data which is provided by the tool particularly where the license identifier has been modified.

 Dependencies between applications are only produced for the `--package` and `--system` options.
+For Debian distributions, recommends dependencies will be shown with the `--system` option.

 The `--package` option is not supported if the `--distro` option is set to 'windows'.